 Originally built in 1756 to defend London and the surrounding area from French invasion, Fort Amherst now serves as a tourist attraction, detailing its military history.
 There’s a labyrinth of tunnels constructed in the cliffs, that were designed to easily transport ammunition around the fortress.
 This ensured all sides of the fortress were heavily fortified ready for any impending attacks by French soldiers, as the fortress was situated on the best route to London.
 During the Napoleonic wars, the fort’s defences were increased significantly, by workers made up mostly by prisoner’s forced to carry out the work.
 According to English Heritage, the current fort stands as the finest example of a complete Napoleonic fortress in Britain today.

 People have heard the sounds of children crying and a woman wailing regularly.
-There also seems to be a very active presence in the tunnels that doesn’t seem to shy away from making themselves known.
-Direct responses to requests has been witnessed, as well as poltergeist activity in abundance as you travel further in to the heart of these very haunted tunnels.
+There also seems to be a very active presence in the tunnels that don’t seem to shy away from making themselves known.
+Direct responses to requests have been witnessed, as well as poltergeist activity in abundance as you travel further into the heart of these very haunted tunnels.